yishn/Cookbook/desserts/oreo-marshmallow-cheesecake.md

 - Put as many `marshmallows` in the mix as you see fit
 - Get cake pan out of the fridge and spread mix over the base
 - Refrigerate overnight

+## variants

+- Substitute `vanilla ice cream` with an ice cream flavor of your choice
+- Garnish with left over `oreo` cookie crumbs, cocoa powder, or grate some chocolate